Podcastindex-org/podping.cloud/explanaing_hive.md

 The process of staking Hive is called powering up.
 Powered up Hive (Hive Power) can be powered down with a 13 week process in which 1/13 of the Hive is returned every week following a power down request.

-Hive Power gives that account increased Resource Credits, it also gives the account added weight when voting on content: that weight turns directly into financial payouts for the creators of content voted on and for the account holder (so called "curator rewards").
+Hive Power gives an account increased Resource Credits, it also gives the account added weight when voting on content: that weight turns directly into financial payouts for the creators of content voted on and for the account holder (so called "curator rewards").
 Witness positions are also determined by the weight of votes from users.
 ### Hive and Podping

 For the alpha and beta phases of Podping on Hive, the account being used by PodcastIndex to send the Podpings onto the Hive chain is called [@hivehydra](https://hive.ausbit.dev/@hivehydra).
 This account has around 1500 Hive Power (worth $600 at time of writing).
 This is sufficient.
 There is no cost for usage, however this stake is set aside for this purpose.